The Hot 5 & 7 Transcription Project

 boisterous fertile unconscious.

-Dodds states the theme on 'alto' sounding unadventurous, an example of swingless soloing.
-But Louis follows perfectly as if to give his clarinettist a lesson in how to swing.
+Always remembered because Dodds states the theme on 'alto' saxophone (who would believe it!) sounding incongruous and unadventurous, an example of swingless soloing.
+But Louis follows perfectly as if to give his clarinetist a lesson in how to swing.

-Louis lead abounds with fresh startling ideas.
-Wonderful traditional ensemble parts.
+Louis' lead abounds with fresh startling ideas.
+Wonderful traditional ensemble parts with the clarinet.

-Louis break in the final chorus before the verse tentatively suggests the later stoptime chorus in ‘Potato Head’.
+Louis break in the final chorus before the verse tentatively suggests the later superb stop time chorus in ‘Potato Head’.

 Feb 26th produced six quality sides of sustained creativity and lip endurance.
 A sensational session.